4-4 point 3-3 invasion, jumping away

 The price for playing away is that White can play a.
 Black remains with a wall without extension.
 AI bots have evaluated this as playable for Black.

-If Black continues here, he should do so at b or c.
+If Black continues here, he should do so at a, b or c.
 The simplest move is a, but c is most common in professional play.

 With the inside hanes at and , Black forces White into the corner, but loses sente. ( can also strongly connect at a).
 White can play elsewhere